vivitranhoang/ELK_Stack_Project/setupguide.md

 <br />
 <br /><img src="https://github.com/vivitranhoang/ELK_Stack_Project/blob/master/images/14.PNG?raw=true">
 <br />
-<br />For Disks, select Standard SSD to avoid extra charges.
+<br />For Disks, select Standard SSD to avoid possible extra charges.
 <br />
 <br />Nothing is required to be changed in regards to the VM's Networking, Management, or Tags.
 Azure will issue a warning prior to finalizing the creation of the VM about the dangers of exposing the 22 port, but it will not stop the creation of the machine.